xela6134/q-lite/README.md

 The system is built on a custom type system and memory manager to minimize reliance on STL in hot paths.

-**K-Object Model**: A lightweight, unified tagged-union structure that represents all data types (atoms, lists, dictionaries), enabling dynamic typing without the overhead of virtual function tables.
+**K-Object Model**: A lightweight, unified tagged-union structure that represents all data types (atoms, lists, dictionaries), enabling dynamic typing without the overhead of virtual function tables, fits in perfectly in 64-bit (or even 32-bit systems)

 **Memory Pool**: A custom slab allocator that manages raw memory arenas, ensuring data locality and reducing OS-level allocation overhead during query execution.